Marie U. Nylen: Personal life

-Marie Ussing was born on 13 April 1924 in Copenhagen, Denmark as a daughter to Henry Ussing (Danish language reference), professor of law, University of Copenhagen and wife Christiane Johanne Ussing, birthname Nyebølle.
+Marie Ussing was born on 13 April 1924 in Copenhagen, Denmark, the daughter of Henry Ussing (Danish language reference), professor of law, University of Copenhagen and wife Christiane Johanne Ussing (born Nyebølle).
 When she returned to NIH in 1955 she settled in Washington, DC with her husband Aage Nylén, a former Norwegian citizen.
-Aage was vice president of the hospitality division of Guest Services Inc., a quasi-public firm that operates government cafeterias and recreational facilities.
-Before joining GSI, Nylen was associated with the Marriott Corp., the Shoreham Hotel here and the Statler-Hilton (now the Capital Hilton).
+Aage Nylén was vice president of the hospitality division of Guest Services Inc., a quasi-public firm that operates government cafeterias and recreational facilities.
+Before joining GSI, he was associated with the Marriott Corp., the Shoreham Hotel and the Statler-Hilton (now the Capital Hilton).
 He had also been managing director of The Madison hotel.